zainnadeem/swift-tuplesReading-readme-ios-0616/README.md

 * In this code above, we're checking to see if the image we're attempting to download was successful by checking the `Bool` value stored in the `imageDownload` constant.
 If `imageDownload.success` is `true` **THEN** display the image to the user **ELSE** (if the value of `imageDownload.success` is `false`) then display the error message to the user.
 We're also printing the message to the console by passing in `imageDownload.errorMessage` to the `print()` function as `imageDownload.errorMessage` is of type `String`.

 * As you progress through this course, you will not see tuples used that often.
 Tuples (according to Apple) are particularly useful as the return values of functions (as we showed you above).
 By returning a tuple with two distinct values, each of a different type, the function provides more useful information about its outcome than if it could only return a single value of a single type.
 * You will soon learn about dictoinaries in Swift.
 When you iterate over a dictionary in swift, each item in the dictionary is returned as a `(key, value)` tuple which you can decompose JUST like we did above.
-So in your future readings about dictionaries, come back to this reading should you have any questions in how to access the various values within the tuple variable.
+So in your future readings about dictionaries, come back to this reading should you have any questions in how to access the various values within the tuple variable (or if you forgot how to pronounce it).

 <a href='https://learn.co/lessons/Tuples' data-visibility='hidden'>View this lesson on Learn.co</a>